 - C 80 – 86

 Note: Students must receive a C in each class.

 Upon completion of the 10 credits students are eligible for a Career Study Certificate from ESCC.

 Workforce Innovation and Opportunity Act (WIOA)

 The LTCA program does not qualify for Pell Grant tuition assistance.
-Applicants should contact Tina Stratton-Taylor (757.789.1757) , WIOA Coordinator, to apply for WIOA tuition assistance.
+Applicants should contact Tina Stratton-Taylor (757.789.1757) , WIOA Program Manager, to apply for WIOA tuition assistance.